HellperKK/java-error-manager/README.md

 ## Solution ?
-My proposal to this problem is made by two classes that are united uder an abstract class.
+My proposal to this problem is made by two classes that are united under an abstract class.
 One is for describing success and holds the result of the process, the other for errors and holds a `String` constaining the error message.